aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/getting-storage-information/_index.md

 ## **REST API**

 REST API is one of the most common web services available today.
-It can be called from any platform that supports HTTP / HTTPS and it does not depend on the software running on the server or client.
+It can be called from any platform that supports HTTP / HTTPS, and it does not depend on the software running on the server or client.
 The action must be recorded by the HTTP request method that you make.
 The most common methods include GET, POST, PUT and DELETE.
 More detailed information about REST URLs' structure and specific behavior linked to the API such as Authentication, Request Queuing, and Storage you can find in the [REST API Overview](https://docs.aspose.cloud/total/getting-started/rest-api-overview/) article.

 ### **REST API methods**